Do you want to book work in film and television?

-Don’t just take my word for it…hear what my clients have to say!
+Don’t just take our word for it…hear what our clients have to say!

 “The training I have received from Acting Pros has been priceless to me.
 Even more important than my recent callbacks and bookings, are the confidence and fun I’m having when using The Audition Game!”Delilah Andre

 “You walk into the audition room already feeling like a confident, worthy, professional actor- a feeling which can’t be bottled, and which I believe is the difference between booking and not booking the job.

 Wendy is a kind, clear, direct and brilliant teacher who really wants to see her students gain confidence, smash each audition and book the job, and she is relentless in her approach to helping you get there.“

 “I booked 3 jobs this month and I KNOW it has so much to do with all I learned at Acting Pros.
 Playing the game has really helped with my confidence and BEING CLEAR IN THE ROOM.